DesignSafe-CI/DS_Use_Case_template/docs/pinelli/usecase.md

 **Authors, Affiliations**

-The Florida Tech (FIT) hurricane team deploys wireless sensor networks on residential houses and full scale models during high impact wind events and wind tunnel testing.
-The team deploys pressure, temperature and humidity sensors alongside anemometers and Lidar over periods of time.
-Three Jupyter notebooks process and visualize the instruments’ data for correlation and further analyses.
+The Florida Tech (FIT) hurricane team deploys networks of wireless sensors on residential houses during high impact wind events or on full scale wind tunnel models.
+The team deploys pressure, temperature and humidity sensors alongside anemometry, which includes different anemometers and a lidar(Hadley?).
+The workflow starts with uploading the data to DesignSafe through aunthentication tokens created in Tapis.
+Once on DesignSafe, three Jupyter notebooks process and visualize the instruments’ data for analyses.
 The notebooks provide a user friendly and interactive environment that can adapt to different datasets.
 For this project, the notebooks perform quasi static real-time analyses, assess sensor performance, study pressure variations for different wind conditions and data correlation.
-The user interactivity of these notebooks enables little to no-change in code as it adapts easily to different datasets.
+The user interactivity of these notebooks facilitates an easy adaptation to different datasets with little to no-change in code.

 <img src="img/Picture1.png" alt="Flow Process" width="600">